n0yzcl/BruZe/README.md

 - Feel free to make pull requests of features you would like added.

 ## Credits
+- Knight
+    - Contributor
 - Bluethefurry
-    - Recoil
+    - Recoil code
-    - Disable NPC spawns

-## People Who Have Contributed
-- KnightDev

 ## Further Information
 - Still work in progress!